 Castle Rock Golf Club in Yenagoa was expected to debut in 2020 but when we contacted architect Ron Garl in August of that year he told us the course was still not opened.
 Garl, who also designed the course at the Smokin Hills Golf Resort in Llara-Mokin, drew up the plans for Castle Rock, with Florida contractor Total Golf Construction carrying out the build.

-Our rankings for Nigeria's Top 5 Golf Courses were updated in October 2015, click the link to read the story.
+Our inaugural rankings for Nigeria's Top 5 Golf Courses were reviewed in June 2019, click the link to read the story.